 - 112. Concerns have been raised locally that approval of this planning application would be premature and its consideration should await the formation (adoption) by the Council of an appropriate Local Policy Framework (in this case the emerging 'SIR' and 'SALP' documents. - 113.
-The NPPF does not address 'prematurity' directly, but advice about the approach the decision maker should take is set out in the National Planning Practice Guide.
-It states:

-Annex 1 of the National Planning Policy Framework explains how weight may be given to policies in emerging plans.
-However in the context of the Framework and in particular the presumption in favour of sustainable development - arguments that an application is premature are unlikely to justify a refusal of planning permission other than where it is clear that the adverse impacts of granting permission would significantly and demonstrably outweigh the benefits, taking the policies in the Framework and any other material considerations into account.
-Such circumstances are likely, but not exclusively, to be limited to situations where both:
+The NPPF addresses 'prematurity' and states: - ...in the context of the Framework and in particular the presumption in favour of sustainable development arguments that an application is premature are unlikely to justify a refusal of planning permission other than in the limited circumstances where both:

-(a) the development proposed is so substantial, or its cumulative effect would be so significant, that to grant permission would undermine the plan-making process by predetermining decisions about the scale, location or phasing of new development that are central to an emerging Local Plan or Neighbourhood Planning; and

-(b) the emerging plan is at an advanced stage but is not yet formally part of the development plan for the area.
+a) the development proposed is so substantial, or its cumulative effect would be so significant, that to grant permission would undermine the plan-making process by predetermining decisions about the scale, location or phasing of new development that are central to an emerging plan; and b) the emerging plan is at an advanced stage but is not yet formally part of the development plan for the area.

-Refusal of planning permission on grounds of prematurity will seldom be justified where a draft Local Plan has yet to be submitted for examination, or in the case of a Neighbourhood Plan, before the end of the local planning authority publicity period.
-Where planning permission is refused on grounds of prematurity, the local planning authority will need to indicate clearly how the grant of permission for the development concerned would prejudice the outcome of the plan-making process.

-114. In this case the development proposal for 67 dwellings is not particularly substantial in comparison to the overall quantum of development to be provided over the Plan period.
-Furthermore, the emerging Single Issue

-Review of the Core Strategy is at an advanced stage in the plan making process and the proposals are fully consistent with the content of the latest and modified version of the emerging SALP.

-- 115. Officers consider it would be difficult to justify any decision that approval of this scheme would be premature in the context of current guidance.
+- Refusal of planning permission on grounds of prematurity will seldom be justified where a draft plan has yet to be submitted for examination.
+Where planning permission is refused on grounds of prematurity, the local planning authority will need to indicate clearly how granting permission for the development concerned would prejudice the outcome of the planmaking process. - 114.
+In this case the development proposal for 67 dwellings is not particularly substantial in comparison to the overall quantum of development to be provided over the Plan period.
+Furthermore, the emerging Single Issue Review of the Core Strategy is at an advanced stage in the plan making process and the proposals are fully consistent with the content of the latest and modified version of the emerging SALP. - 115.
+Officers consider it would be difficult to justify any decision that approval of this scheme would be premature in the context of current guidance.
 This advice is further re-enforced by the fact that without the development, the Council is unlikely to be able to demonstrate a five year housing land supply. - 116.
 On the basis of national guidance on the issue of prematurity officers do not consider it would be reasonable to object to the planning application on the grounds of it being premature to the emerging and advanced elements of the Development Plan.